Enrollment for 2022 Training Cohort: July 13, 2022

 A new CHW Professional Skills Training has been developed to address the unique needs for training Community Health Workers for Iowa.
-Developed by the Iowa Chronic Care Consortium (ICCC) with guidance from the Iowa CHW Alliance, the primarily online training will be offered for the first time, beginning July 2019.
+Developed by the Iowa Chronic Care Consortium (ICCC) with guidance from the Iowa CHW Alliance, the online training was offered for the first time in July 2019.
 Aligned with standards developed through the Centers for Disease Control, this CHW Professional Skills Training is also a part of a new CHW Registered Apprentice Program approved by the U.S. Department of Labor.
 Enrollees may elect the CHW Professional Skills Training or may also participate in the CHW Registered Apprentice Program to earn a nationally recognized CHW Credential.
-ICCC is working with the Des Moines Area Community College to develop a CHW Professional Skills Training certificate (non-credit) that we anticipate will be granted to those successfully completing the course work.
+The Des Moines Area Community College (DMACC) also offers a CHW Professional Skills Training non-credit certificate for those successfully completing the course work.

 This CHW training is both contemporary and comprehensive.
 Extensive research and active learning components focus practical aspects and skills essential to effective CHW performance.
 The course covers: